- Scientific name: Phycis blennoides

 Habitat and Feeding

 This species is usually found in deeper offshore waters of several hundred metres, with the largest fully grown specimens moving into even deeper water.
 They can be found across a range of different seabeds, from rock and coral to sand and mud.
-Smaller greater forkbeards feed on marine worms, dislodged shellfish and small creatures such as prawns and shrimps.
+Smaller greater forkbeards feed on marine worms, dislodged shellfish and small creatures such as prawns and shrimps and may be found in shallower coastal waters.
 Larger greater forkbeard may also hunt small fish and squid.
+It is believed that this species is most active at night.

 Rod Caught Records